Not too long ago, I realized I was trapped in a story of other people’s expectations.

-It started when I accepted a promotion that I knew in my heart was not right for me.
-Everyone said, “It’s perfect for you, Laurie — do it!”
+Everyone had said, “It’s perfect for you, Laurie.
+Do it!”
 My heart was drowned out by other voices.
 Voices of people I loved and respected.
-Voices of people who were important to me.
-So I did it.
-I did it for them.
+So I did it for them.
 I did it because I believed them.
-Because they said it was perfect for me.
 Because they said they needed me.

 I did it for the wrong reasons, and I paid the price.
-I stayed stuck in that job for four years.
-Worse yet, I stayed stuck in that mindset of pleasing other people, ignoring the voice of my heart for four long years.
+I stayed stuck in that mindset of pleasing other people, ignoring the voice of my heart for four long years.
 I worked more hours than ever solving other people’s problems and meeting their priorities.
 It left me exhausted, stressed out, and overwhelmed.

-But gradually the voice of my heart became louder and more insistent.
-Finally it wound up screaming at me: “Laurie, what are you doing?
+Gradually, the voice of my heart became louder and more insistent.
+It wound up screaming at me: “Laurie, what are you doing?
 What happened to your values?
-What happened to your vow to use your talents to make a difference in the world?”
+What happened to your desire to use your talents to make a difference in the world?”

-Only when the crisis reached serious proportions did I realize how far off my true path I’d allowed myself to go.
-Only when my health began to decline and my inner voice had become unbearable did I begin to take action to correct course.
+Only then did I realize how far off my true path I’d allowed myself to stray.
+Only when my health began to decline, and my inner voice had become unbearable did I begin to take action to correct course.
 It took four long years, but I resigned my position, went back to teaching, and created a new project to promote gender justice.
 I was in love with my life again.